Saving Money on Medicines

 - Pharmaceutical Assistance Programs (PAP) provide information about pharmaceutical companies that offer assistance programs for the drugs they manufacture.

-- Partnership for Prescription Assistance helps connect underinsured people with patient assistance programs for which they may be eligible.
+- Medicine Assistance Tool helps connect underinsured people with patient assistance programs for which they may be eligible.

 Content reviewed: May 23, 2017